Find Cheap Auto Insurance Quotes in Your Area

 If you have a learner's permit, you'll need car insurance — but not necessarily your own.
 Drivers who are learning the rules of the road can join their parents' policy.
 But drivers who can't or don't want to join their parents' policy still have options.

 Every insurance company has different rules about when learners must be added to a policy, and many offer discounts to offset the high costs of insuring drivers with learner's permits.
-To learn more about car insurance for permit drivers, read on.

 How do insurers handle car insurance for learner's permit drivers?